 I finally realized that if I could have launched my souls calling on my own, I would have done it by now.
 Therefore it was obvious I couldn’t do it on my own and I knew I needed help.

-Once I got clear that I needed to hire someone to support me, I would start hearing myself say things like… …”Do you really think it’s a good idea to be spending money on your calling when you are so close to retirement?
+Once I got clear that I needed to hire a coach to support me, I would start hearing myself say things like… …”Do you really think it’s a good idea to be spending money on your calling when you are so close to retirement?
 This is money you should keep in your savings account or have it earmarked for retirement.”

 However, the pain of not being true to myself around living my highest calling got so bad that it felt like my soul was dying.
 It became clear to me that when I wasn’t being true to myself by following my soul’s calling, the internal pain would get so bad that I would try to numb my pain by getting back into old unhealthy eating patterns, or other numbing activities like watching mindless TV, surfing the internet, or scrolling through Facebook.
 It felt like a little part of me was dying every time I wasn’t being true to my calling.